-The motivational qualities(MQ) [12, 13] framework provides an agent with the capability to reason about different goals in an open, dynamic and large-scale MAS, hence the agent can evaluate a negotiation issue from an organizational perspective.
-The MQ framework quantifies different underlying motivational factors and provides the means to compare them via a multi-attributed utility function.
 The MQ framework can support sophisticated negotiation where each negotiation issue has MQ transference associated with it.
 Let's use task allocation as an example of negotiation where for each task t allocated to agent B, from agent A, certain MQs are transferred from agent A to agent B. The conceptual model here is that agent B is motivated by the potential increase in its MQs to perform tasks for agent A (note that this does not convert the MQs to currency as not all agents may be interested in said MQs).
 We will start with a simple, abstract example.
 In this model, when agent B commits to accomplishing task t, based on a contract that is mutually agreed upon by the two agents (formed either dynamically or pre-defined), it is then obligated to perform the task.
 When B successfully accomplishes t, the agreed upon amount of the MQ will be transferred from agent A to agent B. Note that agent B must actually decide whether or not it is interested in performing t.
-This evaluation is done via the MQ framework and the associated MQscheduler.
+This evaluation is done via the MQ framework and the associated MQ scheduler.
 The evaluation uses agent B's preference for the MQ in question to determine the relative value of performing t for agent A. This valuation process, in turn, determines agent B's attitude toward the negotiation of task t.

-In terms of specifics, there are two types of MQs that could be transferred with the successful accomplishment of task t: goal_related MQ and relational MQ.
+In terms of specifics, there are two types of MQs that could be transferred with the successful accomplishment of task t: goal\related MQ and relational MQ.
 These classes are conceptual and used to clearly differentiate motivations for task performance from attitudes toward negotiation issues - in reality, they are both simply MQs.
-Goal_related MQs are associated with an agent's organizational goals and generally increases in MQ volume have positive benefits to the agent's utility.
+Goal\related MQs are associated with an agent's organizational goals and generally increases in MQ volume have positive benefits to the agent's utility.
 Note that the agent's designer determines which kinds of MQs the agent tracks (and is interested in), defines the agent's preference for each via the utility functions discussed earlier, and determines how these relate to the agent's organizational goals.
-In this work, we will assume that they do not change during the agent's life to simplify the experiments.
-When dealing with goal_related MQs, the agent collects MQs for its own utility increase.
-In this sense, agent B's performance of task t is motivated by "self-interested" reasons if payment is via a goal_related MQ.
-For example, task t has 3 units of MQ_x transferred with it, and for agent B, the utility curve of MQ_x is: u(x) = 2x, that means, the utility of agent B will increase by 6 units by collecting 3 units of MQ_x though performing task t.
+When dealing with goal\related MQs, the agent collects MQs for its own utility increase.
+In this sense, agent B's performance of task t is motivated by "self-interested" reasons if payment is via a goal\related MQ.
+For example, task t has 3 units of MQ\x transferred with it, and for agent B, the utility curve of MQ\x is: u(x) = 2x, that means, the utility of agent B will increase by 6 units by collecting 3 units of MQ\x though performing task t.
 Agent B decides whether to accept task t by reasoning about its value relative to the cost of the resources it will expend in the performance of t.
 In this case, as the task doesn't consume any MQs, the resource expenditure is time or in terms of opportunity cost.
-Because this reasoning process pertains to goal_related MQs, it is "self-interested" for the agent's only concerns is its own utility increase.
+Because this reasoning process pertains to goal\related MQs, it is "self-interested" for the agent's only concerns is its own utility increase.